Hiran03/LLM_powered_research_assistant/README.md

 - **Training Data**:
   - Create a file named `data.txt` containing text with which the model should be trained.
 - **Research Papers**:
-  - Place the research papers to be processed inside a folder.
+  - Place the research papers to be processed inside a folder named `papers`

 ### **3. Fine-Tune the Model**
 - Open and run **`main.ipynb`** to start the fine-tuning process.